-- In the bowl of a stand mixer, mix together 1 3/4 cup of the flour, the sugar, salt, shortening and yeast.
+- In the bowl of a stand mixer, mix together 1 3/4 cup of the flour (about 240 grams), the sugar, salt, shortening and yeast.
 Add the water and beat with the paddle attachment until well blended, then add remaining flour about 3/4 cup of a time until you have a dough that is just slightly sticky but no longer clings to the side of the pan when mixed.

 - Attach dough hook and let the machine knead for about 8 minutes, adding a little extra flour if kneaded.